 The conditions are set out in brief below.
-We strongly recommend visiting the government website for the latest and full information a long time (9 months) in advance of your travel date
+We strongly recommend visiting the government website for the latest and full information, at least, nine months in advance of your travel date.

 Animal diseases which also affect human health